hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	other couples following,

-	and return outside.
+	and return outside,

-	Finish with quick gallopade step.
+	finish with quick gallopade step.

 3. All turn with right hand to partners,

 	set in a circle

-	and turn to places.
+	and turn to places,

-	First couple advance and leave the lady at left of opposite gentleman,
+	first couple advance and leave the lady at left of opposite gentleman,

 	first gentleman salute round with second,

 	salute round with partner,

-	then with opposite lady.
+	then with opposite lady,

-	Hands four round to places,
+	hands four round to places,

 	turn partners,

-	half chasséez croisséez,
+	half chassez croissez,

 	turn corners,

 	repeat same to places.

 4. Waltz finale.

-	Set and turn corners,
+	set and turn corners,

-	each lady taking next lady’s place,
+	each lady taking next lady's place,

-	repeat the figure until each lady is with her partner.
+	repeat the figure until each lady is with her partner,

-	First couple advance and retire with the lady on the left,
+	first couple advance and retire with the lady on the left,

 	reel with the same lady,

 	ladies waltz to the right completely round,

-	gentlemen at the same time waltz half round to the left.
+	gentlemen at the same time waltz half round to the left,

-	Ladies’ hands across half round,
+	ladies' hands across half round,

 	give left hand to partner, set and turn partners,